 For more information on the optomap® Retinal Exam, go to the Optos website.

 Our doctors utilize Optical Coherence Tomography (OCT) wellness exams to obtain high definition scans of your retina, retinal nerve fiber layer, and optic nerve tissue to better explain your vision and any problems you may be experiencing.
-In a few seconds, the OCT measures the thickness of your retina, ganglion cell complex, and cornea, and compares these measures to a database of normal eyes.
+In a few seconds, the OCT measures the thickness of your retina, nerve fiber layer, ganglion cell complex, and cornea, and compares these measures to a database of normal eyes.
 With this we are able to track change and predict trends.
-This data along with a high-resolution image and symmetry analysis helps to identify if you are displaying the early signs of retinal disease or glaucoma.
-OCT technology has transformed the approach to assessment of the retina and optic disc!
+This data along with a high-resolution image and symmetry analysis help our doctors identify if you are displaying the early signs of retinal disease or glaucoma.
+OCT technology has transformed the approach to assessment of the retina, optic disc, and the cornea.

 An eye exam is about more than seeing 20/20.
 Annual eye exams are important to maintaining your vision and the overall health of your eyes by detecting and preventing disease.
 Some eye diseases develop slowly and painlessly before causing changes to vision.
 Even systemic conditions like Diabetes, Hypertension, Thyroid Disease, Heart Disease, and inflammatory conditions including Crohn’s Disease and Rheumatoid Arthritis can affect your eyes, ultimately risking damage to your vision.
 Regular exams ensure early detection and treatment to protect your eye health and vision!